evi-dem/evi-dem.github.io/_pages/aboutwebsite.md

 ---
-title: "About | EVIDEM - Evidence on Democracy and Markets Lab | University of Münster and Aarhus University"
+title: "About | EVIDEM - Evidence on Democracy and Markets Lab | University of Münster"
 layout: textlay
-excerpt: "About | EVIDEM - Evidence on Democracy and Markets Lab | University of Münster and Aarhus University"
+excerpt: "About | EVIDEM - Evidence on Democracy and Markets Lab | University of Münster"
 sitemap: false
 permalink: /aboutwebsite.html
 ---